-When using this pattern is vital to protect user's privacy by not using real profile pictures or using name formats that can lead to their identification
+When using this solution is vital to protect user's privacy by not using real profile pictures or using name formats that can lead to their identification

 Increased Trust and Social Proof

-This pattern helps both the business and the prospect user.
+This solution helps both the business and the prospect user.
 Activehours can increase their sign-ups by using transparency and social-proof as a conversion driver.

 On the other hand, users benefit from having real-time references on the app usage.